 The most concentrated Gold Country wine-touring area lies in the hills of the Shenandoah Valley, east of Plymouth.
-Robust Zinfandel is the primary grape grown here, but vineyards also produce...
+Robust Zinfandel is the primary grape grown here, but vineyards here produce...

 Miners from Mexico founded Sonora and made it the biggest town in the Mother Lode.
 Following a period of racial and ethnic strife, the Mexican settlers moved on, and Yankees built the commercial...

-Sutter Creek is a charming conglomeration of balconied buildings, Victorian homes, and neo-New England structures.
-The stores on Main Street (formerly part of busy Highway 49, which was rerouted...
+Sutter Creek is a charming conglomeration of balconied buildings, Victorian homes, and neo–New England structures.
+The stores on Main Street (formerly part of Highway 49, which was rerouted) are...

 View deals in Sacramento and the Gold Country for vacation packages, hotels, airfare, and more from our partners!More